boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    outage will negatively affect the uptime of the encrypted DNS forwarders on CPEs (and the services offered via these CPEs).

-## Other Limitations
+## Limitations of Name Constraints Extension

-   Alternate solutions and their limitations are discussed below:

-   *  A service managing the CPEs could get a CA certificate with name constraints extension ({{Section 4.2.1.10 of !RFC5280}}) and the service would in-turn act as an ACME server to provision end- entity certificates on CPEs.
+A service managing the CPEs could get a CA certificate with name
+      constraints extension ({{Section 4.2.1.10 of !RFC5280}}) and the service would in-turn act as an ACME server to provision end-entity certificates on CPEs.

+* Con:
-      -  Con: Name constraints extension is not yet supported by CAs, although {{!RFC5280}} was standardized way back in 2008.
+  + Name constraints extension is not yet supported by CAs, although {{!RFC5280}} was standardized way back in 2008.

+* Pro:
-      -  Pro: Avoids changing TLS client and server (e.g., stunnel or openssl).
+  + Avoids changing TLS client and server (e.g., stunnel or openssl).

+## Limitations of Star certificates

-   *  {{!RFC9115}} defines a profile of the ACME protocol for generating Delegated certificates.
+{{!RFC9115}} defines a profile of the ACME protocol for generating
+      Delegated certificates.
 It allows the CPEs to request from a service managing the CPEs, acting as a profiled ACME server, a certificate for a delegated identity, i.e., one belonging to the service.
 The service then uses the ACME protocol (with the extensions described in {{?RFC8739}}) to request issuance of a short-term, Automatically Renewed (STAR) certificate for the same delegated identity.
-The generated short-term certificate is automatically renewed by the ACME CA, is periodically fetched by the CPEs, and is used to act as encrypted DNS forwarders.
+The generated short-term certificate is automatically renewed by the ACME CA, periodically fetched by the CPEs, and used to act as encrypted DNS forwarders.

       The service can end the delegation at any time by instructing the CA to stop the automatic renewal and letting the certificate expire shortly thereafter.
 Star certificates requires support by CAs but does not require changes to the deployed TLS ecosystem.

+* Cons:
-      -  Con: Star certificates require support by CAs.
+  + Star certificates require support by CAs.
-      -  Con: A primary use case of Star certificates is that of a Content Delivery Network (CDN), the third party, terminating TLS sessions on behalf of a content provider (the holder of a domain name).
+  + A primary use case of Star certificates is that of a Content Delivery Network (CDN), the third party, terminating TLS sessions on behalf of a content provider (the holder of a domain name).
 The number of star certificates required for a